there4/fogbugz-php-cli/README.md

       selfupdate   Updates fb.phar to the latest version. setfilter    Set a FogBugz search filter
       setup        Configure this FogBugz client
+      star         Star a case
       start        Start working on a case
       stop         Stop your current working case.
-      version      Show version information
+      unstar       Remove the star from a case version      Show version information
       view         View a Case